-What are the best anime games on PC?
-Anime games for PC are just as wildly varied as the Japanese film, television, and manga from which they are inspired.
+The best anime games for PC are just as wildly varied as the Japanese film, television, and manga from which they are inspired.
 Whether you fancy being trapped in a school with a sadistic remote-controlled bear, defending yourself from gargantuan, naked humanoid monsters, or joining a book club with a dark side, there are plenty of anime games for PC to choose from.

 Whilst you wait for a decent Game of Thrones game, check out ArcheAge, a free-to-play fantasy sandbox MMO from Jake Song and XL Games.
 Build massive castles, conquer new lands, and create legendary nations that span continents, but be ready to defend it all in massive battles.